prayasdev/prayasdev/Readme.md

 Welcome to my GitHub profile!
 I'm a student passionate about coding, learning new technologies, and building awesome projects.
 Here's a little about me and what I'm working on.

 ## 🚀 About Me
-- 🌱 I’m currently learning: Machine Learning
+- 🌱 I’m currently learning: OS
-- 💡 I’m interested in: Web Development, ML, IoT
+- 💡 I’m interested in: Web Development, ML, IoT, Flutter
 - 🎓 Education: B.Tech in Electrical Engineering

 ## 🔧 Skills